Skip to content

 Read the material's playbook

-Feed the platform a candidate material.
-It reads the atomic structure and identifies which quantum behaviors the structure can host: superconductivity, charge order, spin order, orbital order.
-Think of it the way a chess engine reads a board.
-The moves a position permits are now known.
+Feed the platform a candidate.
+It reads the atomic structure and lists the quantum orders that structure can host: superconductivity, charge order, spin order, orbital order.
+Four primitives, one vocabulary.

 Material classified · the physical primitives any candidate must support